-As needed in the future, design additional pathways that allow community and technical college students to prepare for entry into selective majors at more than one baccalaureate institution.
+- As needed in the future, design additional pathways that allow community and technical college students to prepare for entry into selective majors at more than one baccalaureate institution. - Connect faculty and administrators across institutions and sectors more broadly and more regularly, to ensure that pathways stay current with expectations of industry, and that other obstacles can be dismantled.
+This 'behind-the-scenes' communication among institutions is critical to ensure that the transfer pathways for students are, and continue to be, effective and efficient.

-- Connect faculty and administrators across institutions and sectors more broadly and more regularly, to ensure that pathways stay current with expectations of industry, and that other obstacles can be dismantled.
-This 'behind-the-scenes' communication among institutions is critical to ensure that the transfer pathways for students are, and continue to be, effective and efficient. - Regularly assess these pathways in greater depth to ensure they are providing students with the most efficient road to their educational goals.
+Regularly assess these pathways in greater depth to ensure they are providing students with the most efficient road to their educational goals.

 New and improved pathways to degrees are useful only if students know about them.
 Clear communication with students and their families is needed to make transfer work well.
 A single, statewide Web site, with information on course articulation, transfer requirements, and other relevant information is needed.
-The site will provide students a better understanding of the different paths available to help them make better choices in coursework, and spell out their transfer options more completely.